e-schuh/aml-project/PROBLEMSETTING.md

 3. Comparison of debiased SwissBERT to the original model.

 We will evaluate the debiased model using the StereoSet framework, as described in 1).
-We will compute the to evaluate effectiveness of the bias mitigation procedure, while the lms let us control for deterioration in the language capabilities of the model.
+We will compute the _ss_ score to evaluate effectiveness of the bias mitigation procedure, while the _lms_ lets us control for deterioration in the language capabilities of the model.

 4. Qualitative evaluation of transfer learning across languages in the SwissBERT model.